DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_validation.md

 1. Extract all instances of the `target_schema_definition` from the `definition_under_test`
 2. For each instance of the target schema, which is represented as a dictionary, apply your validation specific logic
 3. If the definition under test doesn't meet the constraints of the validator, register and return an error message

+For more information on creating and utilizing validator plugins, please view the [Validation Plugins for Developers](validation_plugins).